Reading This

 If you are related to any of these men, or have any interest in access to the original hi-res digital photo, feel free to contact me.

-More info (wikipedia) can be found here.a
+More info (wikipedia) can be found here.

 You might actually put the people’s names in text in the post so that if a family member Googles the name they will find this post.
 Someone might _love_ to have this photo!